 By Tife Owolabi

-The anti-gay law in Africa's most populous nation includes a prison term of up to 14 years for those convicted, and bans gay marriage, same-sex relationships, and membership of gay rights groups.
+Africa's most populous nation's anti-gay law includes a prison term of up to 14 years for those convicted, and bans gay marriage, same-sex relationships, and membership of gay rights groups.

-(Reporting by Tife Owolabi; Writing by Elisha Bala-Gbogbo, Editing by William Maclean)
+(Reporting by Tife Owolabi; Writing by Elisha Bala-Gbogbo; Editing by Bernadette Baum)